esuriddick/Programming/Python/Krita/Texture_Packing/readme.md

 I have tested version 1.0 of this plugin in version 5.2.2 of [Krita](https://krita.org).

 ## Change log
+_[2024-08-20] Version 1.2_
+- Unecessarily, when the channel selected to be used was 'Grayscale', the plugin was converting the grayscale to the selected channel.
+However, grayscale textures can be easily converted to the specified channel simply by applying the required mode.
+Now, it will use the original texture map and apply the specified channel's mode in the output image.

 _[2024-08-19] Version 1.1_
 - If you don't select a texture for the red, blue and/or green channel(s), a black one will be created to avoid improper filling of the channel by a fully white layer.